 - If you find it difficult to go “cold turkey,” you can slowly transition yourself into your new diet.
 Pick one type of food each week and slowly switch your foods.
 An example would be, instead of eating gluten-rich pasta, start by introducing gluten free noodles or substitute some spiralized vegetable noodles to boost your vegetable intake!

 - Meal plans can really help to simplify any dietary transition.
-Choose a plan that you would like to begin with, such as the Root Cause Paleo diet meal plans in my upcoming cookbook, and start cooking!
+Choose a plan that you would like to begin with, such as the Root Cause Paleo diet meal plans in my new cookbook, and start cooking!
 If it’s too much all at once for you, start with my Root Cause Green Smoothie in the morning.
 When you are comfortable with making smoothies daily, you can incorporate dinners and use the leftovers for your lunch the next day.

 - Take things one day at a time, and celebrate small wins and successes!
 Forgive yourself for “falling off the wagon” and setbacks.
 Take some time to reflect and be kind to yourself.